 Before we work together, you’ll want to do a few things…

-1) Get The New Jewish Wedding by Anita Diamant.
+1) Get The Jewish Wedding Now by Anita Diamant.

 Whether you’ve attended many Jewish weddings or none at all, this invaluable resource will be great to help plan and shape your special day.
 Consider it mandatory reading.